Welcome to Rawal Kot Jaisalmer

 Discover what makes us a five star hotel

-Services Included-Swimming pool , Fitness Centre , Spa , Restaurant , In room dining
+Services Available-Swimming pool , Fitness Centre , Spa , Restaurant , In room dining

 Services On Request – Rajasthani folk music & dances , Puppet show , Doctor on call , Organises evening trip to sand dunes , Travel desk